Jandini/WinGif/README.md

 ## Capture console application from the script

 When you want to capture multiple actions / commands, the entire capture can be scripted.
-It triggers the idea to add keyboard type scripts to WinGif :)
 Following example will capture a demo of Janda.Go template.
 The demo script will run following commands:
 ```
 dotnet --version